The Oblate Program

 3. Daily study and application of the ideas of the Work of Inner Christianity

-Ordinarily, this will mean reading and engaging a selection from Maurice Nicoll’s Commentaries.
-However, there are many other resources from enriching teachers such as P.D.
-Ouspensky, J. G. Bennett, Rebecca Nottingham, et al.
+Ordinarily, this will mean reading and engaging The Journey School weekly email and a selection from Maurice Nicoll’s Commentaries.
+However, here are many other resources from enriching Work teachers such as P.D.
+Ouspensky, J. G. Bennett, Beryl Pogson, Rebecca Nottingham, et al.

 4. Daily conscious movement (e.g., tai chi, yoga, walking)